rpatterson/prunerr/README.rst

 threshold is the biggest waste since it doesn't free any space.
 So I wrote Prunerr to prune download items in the correct order.

 The use case for Prunerr is not tracker ratio racing.
-It's goal it to seed as long as possible and to seed as much of your library as possible.
+It's goal is to seed as long as possible and to seed as much of your library as possible.
 This should have some secondary benefits to ratio, but that's not the main goal.